sonyphoebeb/TypeScript/README.md

 A repository containing practical examples and exercises for advanced TypeScript types, including:

-🎯 Discriminated Unions

-📝 Index Signatures

-⚡ Utility Types (Partial, Pick, Omit, Record, Readonly)

-🛠️ Mapped Types

-Each example is self-contained, annotated, and ready to run in any TypeScript environment.

 <h2> 📑 Table of Contents </h2>

 🎯 Discriminated Unions